TrebledJ/trebledj.github.io/collections/_posts/projects/2020-12-10-robot-design-contest-simulator.md

 This disadvantage seems to heavily outweigh the advantage; but in our defense, it simulates the real world of robotics perfectly.
 Even though the microcontroller processors are designed to be deterministic, sensor input and motor control are almost always non-deterministic (i.e. random) to a certain degree. :P

-Fun fact: the communication model was inspired by Codingame's turn-based games.
+**Fun fact**: the communication model was inspired by Codingame's turn-based games.
 However, Codingame's turn based system provides all available input every single turn.
 In the RDC emulator, we only provide input if the user program requests it.
 Why?
 Well... in retrospect, we *could* have sent all available input... but by the time we realised this, it was a bit too late to change, otherwise we would break a lot of the code trainees have already written.
 Codingame's turn-based model is certainly much cleaner though.
 {:.alert--success}

 ### Developing the Simulator